Government reportedly rejects Liberty Steel appeal for £170m financial support | ITV News

 The Government has reportedly rejected an appeal by Liberty Steel for £170 million in financial support.

-The firm employs around 250 workers at its pipe mill in Hartlepool.
+Liberty Steel employs nearly 2,000 workers at sites in Rotherham, Stocksbridge and Scunthorpe.
+It has 5,000 workers across its 12 UK sites.

-Concerns over the future of the company came after financial backer, Greensill Capital, went into administration.
+Concerns over the future of the company were raised after financial backer, Greensill Capital, went bust.

 people work for Liberty Steel at sites across the UK

-A Government spokesperson said: "The Government is closely monitoring developments around Liberty Steel and continues to engage closely with the company, the broader UK steel industry and trade unions.
+A Government spokesman said: "The Government is closely monitoring developments around Liberty Steel and continues to engage closely with the company, the broader UK steel industry and trade unions.

 "Our unprecedented package of Covid support is still available to the sector to protect jobs and ensure that producers have the right support during this challenging time."